HKAgrwl/process_images/README.md

 # FastAPI Image Processing System

 ## Overview
 This is a FastAPI-based system that processes images asynchronously.
-Users upload a CSV file containing image URLs, and the system downloads, compresses, and stores them while updating their status in a PostgreSQL database.
+Users upload a CSV file containing image URLs, and the system downloads, compresses, and stores them while updating their status in a SQLite database.
 Celery is used for background task processing, and webhooks can be triggered upon completion, though they are optional.

 ## Installation